 resistance threatens to quickly become a global occurrence to all

 “The very nature of the pharmaceutical industry is to make money from ongoing diseases.
 Like other industries, the pharmaceutical industry tries to expand their market--that is, to maintain ongoing diseases and to find new diseases for their drugs.
 Prevention and cure of diseases damages the pharmaceutical business and the eradication of common diseases threatens its very existence.”
-(Matthias Rath, MD) [emphasis added]
+(Rath, 1997) [emphasis added]

 A biologist, Raymond Peat, PhD, not affiliated with the medical industry, attested to this reality when he recollects a confession by a high-ranking representative of a pharmaceutical company:

 “As the head of a drug company told me, a drug that cures quickly isn't a good drug; a good drug is one that the patient has to keep taking for the rest of his life.”
 (Peat, May 2008)

 Still not convinced that what modern medicine and the state-corporate media refer to as “the health care system” is, for the most part, in actuality the disease care system (more precisely: a system of semi-permanent or lifelong care management of chronic disease symptoms)?
 Reactive sickness care (long-term management of chronic diseases), instead of pro-active health care (preventive health maintenance and optimization).